 If SIRO isn’t available at your location, there are plenty of alternatives out there that can still provide fast, reliable broadband.

 The type of broadband you can get depends on where you live.
-Fibre broadband offers speeds of up to 100Mbps and is available through:
+Part fibre offers speeds up to 100Mbps and Fibre broadband offers speeds up to 1,000Mbps.
+Our fibre broadband comparison shows part fibre and fibre broadband packages that are available through:

-Virgin Media runs its own network and has packages available with speed of up to 500Mbps.
+Virgin Media runs its own network and has fibre packages available with speeds of up to 1,000Mbps.

 Of these options, ADSL broadband will provide the most reliable connection.
 You can get speeds of up to 24Mbps, and the majority of plans have an unlimited broadband allowance.